DaftMonk/angular-tour/README.md

-      nextLabel        : 'Next',                 // default text in the next tip button scrollSpeed      : 500,                    // page scrolling speed in milliseconds offset           : 28                      // how many pixels offset the tip is from the target }
+      nextLabel        : 'Next',                 // default text in the next tip button scrollSpeed      : 500,                    // page scrolling speed in milliseconds offset           : 28                      // how many pixels offset the tip is from the target backDrop         : false                   // should page dim out when the tour starts?
+    }

 ### Customizing Templates